stain/worldcupbingo/README.md

 You can print as many cards as you like, at any time, as each card is generated independently.
-To generate many cards in one go (printed on separate pages), add the number of cards as a paramter:
+To generate many cards in one go (printed on separate pages), add the number of cards as a parameter:

     $ python worldcupbingo.py 30 > bingo.html